sentinel1909/jeff-mitchell-dev/site/content/blog/2024_07_30_string_theory.md

 ## A View to a String

-That was `String` what is a string slice?
+That was `String`, what is a string slice?
 Again, let's ask ChatGPT:

 <blockquote>
 Let's imagine that a string slice in Rust is like a piece of paper with words on it that you can look at but not change.